 The StatsCAN Plus article Are Canadians prepared for the next natural disaster or weather-related emergency? presents data from these CSS questions (StatsCAN Plus, June 1, 2023)

-There is also a question in the HES in the 2023 cycle that is correlated to where households will look for information about emergencies:
+There is also a question in the 2023 HES that is correlated to where households look for information about emergencies:

 Where would you/your household expect to receive an alert for a natural disaster?